efsalvarenga/CV/index.md

 [comment]: # (Supported pre-sales teams for consumer products and beverages industries)
 [comment]: # (Responsible for assessing the implementation practices at SAP projects for Brazilian gas and energy distribution companies, such as Neoenergia, CPFL and Comgas.)
-[comment]: # (This task involved a lot of experience exchange with SAP Germany and Latin America employees, alongside defining the best implementation techniques that would comply with the process required by the customer.s I had the opportunity to define the data communication strategy from the CRM module to the central SAP module, regarding utilities customer databases.)
+[comment]: # (This task involved a lot of experience exchange with SAP Germany and Latin America employees, alongside defining the best implementation techniques that would comply with the process required by the customers.
+I had the opportunity to define the data communication strategy from the CRM module to the central SAP module, regarding utilities customer databases.)
 [comment]: # (Supported commercial teams for consumer products and beverages industries, such as Coca-Cola, Schincariol, Johnson & Johnson and Fast Shop.)

 ## [Academic Background](https://www.linkedin.com/in/efs-alvarenga/)